Skip to main content

 ALT caption needed here

-We will continue to research hydrogen, study its impacts on the pipeline delivery system, and understand the operational, safety, and customer use challenges associated with its use, while also collaborating with other industry organizations to share our learnings.
+We will continue to research hydrogen, study its impacts on the pipeline delivery system, and understand the operational, safety, and customer challenges associated with its use, while also collaborating with other industry organizations to share our learnings.

 We’re a founding member of the Renewable Hydrogen Alliance, a non-profit trade association established to promote and advocate using renewable electricity to produce hydrogen and climate neutral derivative fuels.